Benefits of Synchronous Communication for Remote Teams

 - Improves collaborative spirit.

 Some projects require immediate reaction and brainstorming sessions.
-In this case, it’s always nice to have a way to talk about the said project without having to wait for people to go online.
-Instead, team members can have instant feedback, and move onto problem resolution.
+In this case, it's always nice to have a way to talk about the project or clear out every doubt in one meeting, without waiting for anyone.
+This way, team members can have instant feedback and move on to problem resolution.

 - Increases employee engagement.

-Since the COVID-19 pandemic, virtual team buildings became a thing.
-Spending time together with your coworkers (even if it's online) can help your business build a strong and engaged team of people that work towards a common goal.
+Since the COVID-19 pandemic, virtual team building has become a thing.
+Spending time with your coworkers (even online) can help your business build a solid and engaged team of people working towards a common goal.

 - Makes the feedback process much easier.

-Proper feedback is crucial for creating a healthy and engaging environment, as it helps businesses to achieve better results, and increase productivity.
-Proper feedback helps the team avoid major mistakes since it secures a proper and undisturbed flow of communication.
-It also keeps everyone on track and motivates team members to perform at their best.
+Proper feedback is crucial for creating a healthy and engaging environment, as it helps businesses to achieve better results and increase productivity.
+Helpful feedback helps the team avoid major mistakes since it secures a proper and undisturbed flow of communication.
+It keeps everyone on track and motivates team members to perform at their best.

-Since many businesses operate on a remote basis, giving and receiving feedback became much harder.
-Luckily, using video-conferencing tools, managers and employees can stay on track, and ensure they're on the same page at all times.
+Since many businesses operate remotely, giving and receiving feedback has become more complex.
+Luckily, by using video-conferencing tools like Google Meet or Zoom, managers and employees can stay on track and ensure they're always on the same page.

 Even though it comes with plenty of benefits, synchronous communication has its set of drawbacks too.
-Let’s see what some of them are, to help you use the potential of this type of communication to the maximum.
+We'll share what some of them are to help you use the potential of this type of communication to the maximum.

 - Differences in time zones.

-Remote teams that hire people from around the globe, might find synchronous communication tiring.
-With people scattered around different time zones, it’s hard to find overlapping times that work for each member of the team.
-When some team members have to constantly sacrifice their non-working hours to be there when their coworkers need them, it affects their work-life balance, job satisfaction, and takes a toll on their productivity and motivation.
+Remote teams that hire people from around the globe might find synchronous communication tiring.
+With people scattered around different time zones, finding overlapping times that work for each team member is hard.
+When some team members have to constantly sacrifice their non-working hours to be there when their coworkers need them, it affects their work-life balance, job satisfaction, productivity, and motivation.

 - It can be distracting.

-Synchronous communication can be damaging to productivity, as the constant notifications from different chats might damage employees' focus and concentration.
+Synchronous communication can damage productivity, as the constant notifications from different chats might damage employees' focus and concentration.
 Furthermore, when they hear they got the message, many people feel like they need to respond instantly.
 And when we know how long people usually take to recover from a distraction, we know how damaging real-time chats might be.

 - Decreased productivity, increased stress.

-As we've already said, instant chats instil a sense of urgency, and people might get anxious to respond to messages in real-time.
-However, if the messages are constantly reappearing, their focus gets disrupted, and consequently, productivity suffers.
-Furthermore, while using the chat at work, employees might feel pressured to be present at all times, which adds stress on top of their regular work priorities.
+As we've already said, instant chats instill a sense of urgency, and people might get anxious about responding to messages in real time.
+However, if the messages constantly reappear, their focus gets disrupted, and productivity suffers.
+Furthermore, while using the chat at work, employees might feel pressured to be present at all times, which adds stress to their regular work priorities.